 Tip 4: Take Advantage of Water Faucets

 The experience in Rome as a whole was great.
 Different kinds of restaurants are everywhere which have average prices.
 Water is not a problem because they have potable water faucets in almost every tourist spot.
 During summer, this is a big relief while exploring in the middle of a hot day.
-Temperature in Rome is around 28-37 °C. Absolutely, it is advisable to carry with you your sunscreen lotion during the day.
-And lastly, shops are on summer sale which is also a good idea to shop if it's in your list ;).
+The temperature in Rome is around 28-37 °C. It is advisable to carry with you your sunscreen lotion during the day.
+And lastly, shops are on summer sale which is also a good idea to shop if it's on your list ;).

 Tip 5: Continue from Rome to Nearby Cities

 Have a trip to any of these places: Tuscany (Florence & Pisa), Milan, Venice or Naples if you have more time.
 It would be nice to take a train trip and I can assure you, you will enjoy the view of the Italian countryside.

 The article was contributed by Glenda who is our Finland-based reader.
 Please comment below if you have any feedback.
 Feel free also to share the article with your friends who are travelling to Rome.